nerves-networking/vintage_net_wizard/README.md

   ssid: "MY_SSID"
 ```

-## Callbacks when Stopping
+## Stop callback

-There may be cases that your application needs to know when the wizard
+If your application runs a webserver or has other functionality that is
-is stopped (i.e. start your app once the port is free, etc).
+incompatible with the wizard, you can use the `:on_exit` option to

-For that, you can use the `:on_exit` options when calling
+`VintageNetWizard.run_wizard/1` to register a completion callback.
+The callback
-`VintageNetWizard.run_wizard/1` and specify a `{module, function, args}` tuple of the function to call after the wizard has stopped.
+has the form, `{module, function, args}`.
+Here's an example:

 ```elixir
 defmodule MyApp do